 - Greenwood Hills

 It’s the last long weekend before school’s out; why not head out of town for a pre-summer road trip?
 Pack up and stay at the beach, Mt.
-Hood, wine country, Central/Eastern/Southern Oregon, or Mount St. Helens.
+Hood, wine country, Central/Eastern/Southern Oregon, Mount St. Helens, or even Seattle.
 We live in a great place with lots of stuff nearby, the possibilities are endless!